OmarHesham123/Intelligencia/README.md

 - Q and A forum for students' questions
 - Rating system for tutors from students
 - Multi-language Platform
-- Aimation for interactive learning
+- Animation for interactive learning
 - Textbook Rentals

 ## Tools and Techniques